About

 Since 1999, the Lincoln Cemetery Project Association (LCPA) has cared for the cemetery.
 Under the longtime leadership of Mrs. Betty Dorsey Myers, great progress was made.
 In 2023, a new board of directors was elected to continue this important work and take action to save the cemetery from further deterioration.

-For a current listing of identified burials in Lincoln Cemetery, click here to visit the Lincoln Cemetery Community Database, a collaborative effort between LCPA, Gettysburg Black History Museum, the Adams County Historical Society, and Gettysburg College.
+For a current listing of identified burials in Lincoln Cemetery, click here to visit the Lincoln Cemetery Community Database, a collaborative effort between LCPA, the Adams County Historical Society, and Gettysburg College.
+In 2024, a digital map companion to the database was created by Gettysburg College Students.
+Click here to view the interactive cemetery map.

 "They fought for freedom...but were denied burial in a National Cemetery where Abraham Lincoln stood on November 19, 1863 and gave his Gettysburg Address." - Betty Dorsey Myers